Does It Matter What Types of Swimming Pool Algae You Have

 Black Pool Algae (Blue-Green Algae) Growth on Walls

-When you see pools that have been let go for long periods of time that’s when you’ll see black algae spots on the surface of the pool structure (walls and floor) the liner or concrete.
+When you see pools that have been let go for long periods that’s when you’ll see black algae spots on the surface of the pool structure (walls and floor) the liner or concrete.
 It will begin as black dots scattered across the pool floor and pool corners before spreading rapidly across the rest of the pool.
 But they are still Algae.

 Blue or green algae is the most common type of pool algae, but it is no less difficult to clean.
 Green algae cling to the walls of your pool, but can also be free-floating which creates a murky, swamp-like film over the pool water.
 You guessed it you’ll need the good ole’ long handle pool brush and some borax.